-If you or someone you love suffered serious or fatal injuries in a pedestrian accident because of someone else’s reckless behavior, you can count on the Law Offices of Ogle, Elrod & Baril, PLLC, to help you get through this tough time.
+If you or someone you love suffered serious or fatal injuries in a pedestrian accident because of someone else’s reckless behavior, you can count on OEB Law, PLLC, to help you get through this tough time.
 Contact us at 865-546-1111 for a free legal consultation with a pedestrian accident lawyer in Knoxville.
 We have helped many area residents get justice and financial reimbursement after an accident.

 Should I File an Insurance Claim or a Lawsuit?

 Before we can determine the best way for you to proceed, we will speak with you about the circumstances of your pedestrian accident.
 If your loved one died in the crash, for example, you may file a wrongful death claim against the at-fault driver’s insurance company to recover compensation for funeral and burial costs, and other expenses.
 If the at-fault party’s insurance company refuses to offer a fair settlement for your claim, we may recommend filing a lawsuit and taking your case to court.

 Our investigation into your accident will help in this decision-making process.

 What Type of Investigation Will a Law Firm Conduct?

 During our investigation into your accident, we will collect evidence to determine how the accident occurred and who was at fault for the crash.
 We do this because Tennessee is a fault state, which means the driver who caused an accident is responsible for the injuries and other losses that occurred.